William Hurt: 1977–1989: Early roles and stardom

+1990–2007: Career fluctuations

-After this run of particularly prominent roles in the 1980s, Hurt began to appear more frequently in supporting roles.
+Hurt began to appear more frequently in supporting roles.
 Some of his notable roles include performances in Dark City (1998), Lost in Space (1998), Sunshine (1999), A.I.
 Artificial Intelligence (2001), Tuck Everlasting (2002), The Village (2004), A History of Violence (2005), and Syriana (2005).
-Hurt received particular acclaim for his role in A History of Violence, where despite less than 10 minutes of screen time, he received an Academy Award nomination.
+Hurt's fourth career Oscar nomination, for Best Supporting Actor, would come in 2006 for playing a powerful crime boss in A History of Violence (2005), though his role comprised less than 10 minutes of screen time.

-In June 2007, Marvel Studios announced that Hurt would portray General Thaddeus Ross in the 2008 film The Incredible Hulk alongside Edward Norton, Liv Tyler, and Tim Roth.
-Hurt reprised his role in four additional Marvel Cinematic Universe (MCU) films: Captain America: Civil War (2016), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Widow (2021).

-Other later film roles included Into the Wild (2007), Mr. Brooks (2007), Vantage Point (2008), The Yellow Handkerchief (2008), and Robin Hood (2010).
+Other later film roles included Into the Wild (2007) and Mr. Brooks (2007).
 Hurt had several roles in television and theater.
 Hurt starred in the Sci Fi Channel miniseries adaptation Frank Herbert's Dune in 2000, playing Duke Leto Atreides; it was one of Syfy's highest-rated series ever.
 He was in the miniseries adaptation of Stephen King's Nightmares and Dreamscapes, in a piece titled Battleground (known for its complete lack of dialogue).
 He appeared in the cast of Vanya, an adaptation of Anton Chekhov's Uncle Vanya, at the Artists Repertory Theatre in Portland, Oregon.

+2008–2021: MCU films and television work

+In June 2007, Marvel Studios announced that Hurt would portray General Thaddeus Ross in the 2008 film The Incredible Hulk alongside Edward Norton, Liv Tyler, and Tim Roth.
+Hurt reprised his role in four additional Marvel Cinematic Universe (MCU) films: Captain America: Civil War (2016), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Widow (2021).
+Harrison Ford would then take over the role of Ross after Hurt's death in Captain America: Brave New World (2025).
+During this time he acted in Vantage Point and The Yellow Handkerchief (both 2008), and Robin Hood (2010).

 In 2009, Hurt became a series regular on the FX series Damages playing a corporate whistleblower opposite Glenn Close and Marcia Gay Harden.
-For his role in the series, he earned a 2009 Primetime Emmy Award nomination in the "Outstanding Supporting Actor in a Drama Series" category.
+For his role in the series, he earned a 2009 Primetime Emmy Award nomination for Supporting Actor in a Drama Series.
 In September 2010, Hurt played United States Secretary of the Treasury Henry Paulson in the HBO film Too Big to Fail, an adaptation of Andrew Ross Sorkin's book.
 He also starred as Captain Ahab in the 2011 television adaptation of Herman Melville's novel Moby-Dick.
+Hurt was set to play Gregg Allman in the film Midnight Rider, but he left the production after an on-set accident.

 In 2018, Hurt was cast as the lead in The Coldest Game (2019), but after he was injured in an off-set accident, he was replaced by Bill Pullman.
 In one of his final roles, Hurt played opposite F. Murray Abraham in a standalone episode of Mythic Quest in 2021.
 Hurt had been set to appear in the series Pantheon and films The Fence, Men of Granite, and Edward Enderby before his death in March 2022, though he ultimately only appeared in Pantheon.